 Allison is particularly passionate about improving access to justice.
 While in law school, she completed the Dalhousie Legal Aid Clinical Program and a Clerkship with the Supreme Court (Family Division).
 Both programs provided her with valuable insight into the complexities of court processes and how difficult those processes can be for people who do not have a knowledgeable advocate.
 She seeks to help her clients understand the processes involved in their claim by providing knowledgeable legal support and clear communication.

-Allison grew up in Lower Sackville, and currently lives in Dartmouth with her husband and her bulldog, Porkchop.
+Allison grew up in Lower Sackville, and currently lives in Dartmouth with her husband.
 Her other true love is the outdoors.
 When she is not working, she can usually be found hiking, biking, golfing, skating, snowboarding, or just working around her yard.
 She also enjoys traveling, car shows, and spending time with friends and family.

 Schulich School of Law, 2019